Quick and Easy Tips for Decorating Military Housing

 Personalize with Paint

 Paint isn’t permanent and is one of the simplest home updates you can make.
 The sterile white walls of military housing take on new life and personality and instantly make the house feel like home with a little sweaty equity from you.
 Do be careful when painting large swaths of white walls.
 Although the color will add personality, it could emphasize the starkness and breadth of the area.

 Get more tips: 3 Big Ideas to Decorate Those Large Blank Walls.

 Use Removable Adhesives

-Wallpaper sounds old school, complicated, and permanent, but a wide variety of temporary wallpaper is a dream come true for military families in military housing or an off-base rental home.
+Wallpaper sounds old school, complicated, and permanent, but a wide variety of temporary wallpaper is a dream come true for military families in military housing.
 For an instant WOW! factor, paper an accent wall to bring color and drama to a bland room and remove it before you leave.

 The quality and quantity of temporary adhesive décor have evolved dramatically in recent years; the choices have expanded and reflect current trends.
 Wallpaper isn’t the only adhesive that can be impactful, however.
 These options are all temporary fixes and found in home improvement stores.
 Browse their online store first, as there’s usually more inventory listed than displayed on site.

 - Flooring: vinyl and wood